-- (1) The Registrar must approve a fax number for the service of documents under this rule (the approved fax number) and publish the number. - (2) A document lodged electronically by fax must be sent to the approved fax number for the Arbitration Service with a cover page that states - (a) the sender's name and postal address; and - (b) those of the sender's document exchange number, telephone number and fax number that can be used to contact the sender; and - (c) the total number of pages (including the cover page) being sent. - (3) A document that, with any attachments and a cover page, is more than 20 pages long, must not be lodged by fax unless the Registrar has, before the document is lodged, given permission under subrule (4). - (4) For the purposes of subrule (3), the Registrar may give a person permission to lodge a document by fax if the Registrar is of the opinion that - - (a) a refusal to give the permission would occasion undue hardship to the person; or it is warranted by the urgency of the situation. (b) If the Registrar gives permission under subrule (4) to lodge a (5) document by fax, the person lodging the document must include a copy of the permission with the fax, or otherwise confirm the permission on the cover page of the fax.
-A person who lodges a document by fax must - (6) endorse the first page of the original document with - (a) a statement that the document is the original of a (i) document sent to the Arbitration Service by fax; and (ii) the date and time the document was sent by fax; and keep the endorsed original document and the fax (b) machine's report evidencing the successful transmission of the document for the duration of any proceeding to which the documents relate; and (c) if directed to do so by an arbitrator, produce the items referred to in paragraph (b) to the arbitrator.
-Lodging through Internet (1)A document lodged electronically through the Internet must be sent through the link maintained for that purpose on the website of the Arbitration Service.
-(2)A document lodged electronically through the Internet must show, in any place in which a person's signature would ordinarily be shown in a physical document, the name of the person whose signature would ordinarily be shown there.
-Day of lodgment A document is taken to have been lodged if the whole document is received before 5.00 p.m. on a (a) particular day, on that day; or
+- (1) The Registrar must approve a fax number for the service of documents under this rule (the approved fax number) and publish the number. - (2) A document lodged electronically by fax must be sent to the approved fax number for the Arbitration Service with a cover page that states - (a) the sender's name and postal address; and - (b) those of the sender's document exchange number, telephone number and fax number that can be used to contact the sender; and - (c) the total number of pages (including the cover page) being sent. - (3) A document that, with any attachments and a cover page, is more than 20 pages long, must not be lodged by fax unless the Registrar has, before the document is lodged, given permission under subrule (4). - (4) For the purposes of subrule (3), the Registrar may give a person permission to lodge a document by fax if the Registrar is of the opinion that - (a) a refusal to give the permission would occasion undue hardship to the person; or

+- (b) it is warranted by the urgency of the situation. - (5) If the Registrar gives permission under subrule (4) to lodge a document by fax, the person lodging the document must include a copy of the permission with the fax, or otherwise confirm the permission on the cover page of the fax. - (6) A person who lodges a document by fax must - (a) endorse the first page of the original document with - (i) a statement that the document is the original of a document sent to the Arbitration Service by fax; and - (ii) the date and time the document was sent by fax; and - (b) keep the endorsed original document and the fax machine's report evidencing the successful transmission of the document for the duration of any proceeding to which the documents relate; and - (c) if directed to do so by an arbitrator, produce the items referred to in paragraph (b) to the arbitrator.